 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.
 Length of Program The time required to complete the PhD will vary according to the previous training of the applicant and the nature of the research undertaken; however, a minimum of 30 months is normally required.
-195.53.4 Graduate Courses Graduate courses can be found in §221, Course Listings, under the subject heading Pharmacology (PMCOL).
-195.54 Pharmacy and Pharmaceutical Sciences Faculty of Pharmacy and Pharmaceutical Sciences 3126 Dentistry-Pharmacy Centre University of Alberta Edmonton, Alberta TGG 2N8 E-mail: joyce.johnson@ualberta.ca 195.54.1 General Information The Faculty of Pharmacy and Pharmaceutical Sciences offers programs leading to the Master of Pharmacy, Master of Science and Doctor of Philosophy degrees; a limited number of graduate students can be accommodated in modern well-equipped laboratories.
+205.54.4 Graduate Courses Graduate courses can be found in §231, Course Listings, under the subject heading Pharmacology (PMCOL).
+205.55 Pharmacy and Pharmaceutical Sciences Faculty of Pharmacy and Pharmaceutical Sciences 3126 Dentistry-Pharmacy Centre University of Alberta Edmonton, Alberta T6G 2N8 E-mail: joyce.johnson@ualberta.ca 205.55.1 General Information The Faculty of Pharmacy and Pharmaceutical Sciences offers programs leading to the Master of Pharmacy, Master of Science and Doctor of Philosophy degrees; a limited number of graduate students can be accommodated in modern well-equipped laboratories.
 Research may be undertaken in fields such as pharmaceutics, biopharmaceutics, physical pharmacy, bionucleonics, radiopharmacy, medicinal chemistry, pharmacoeconomics, pharmaceutical chemistry, drug analysis, drug metabolism, microbiology, pharmacology, hospital pharmacy, clinical pharmacy, toxicology, pharmacy administration, and pharmaceutical biotechnology.
 Entrance Requirements The minimum admission requirements of the Faculty are an undergraduate degree in pharmacy with an average of 3.0 in the last two years of undergraduate (or graduate) work at the University of Alberta or an equivalent qualification from a recognized institution.
 Individuals with previous degrees in such fields as biology, microbiology, biochemistry, pharmacology or chemistry will be considered.
-Where applicable (see §193.2.4), applicants must obtain a minimum score of 550 (paper-based) or 213 (computer-based), on the TOEFL test.
-Financial Assistance Financial assistance is available for a limited number of students in the form of graduate assistantships and Faculty of Pharmacy Graduate Scholarships.
-Students are encouraged to compete for provincial and national awards.
-Inquiries should be addressed to the Graduate Coordinator.
-195.54.2 The Degree of MPharm Not offered in 2006-2007.
+Where applicable (see §203.2.4), applicants must obtain a minimum score of 550 (paper-based) or a total score of 88 with a score of at least 20 on each of the individual skill areas (internet-based) on the TOEFL test, or a minimum overall band score of 6.5, with at least 5 on each band on the International English Language Testing System (IELTS).
+Financial Assistance The Faculty of Pharmacy and Pharmaceutical Sciences does provide minimal financial support to students who have no other funding when admitted.
+Further, there are campus-wide recruitment scholarships available for applicants who have superior academic standing in their undergraduate degree.
+The Faculty will evaluate and identify such candidates for nomination of one of these scholarships 205.55.2 The Degree of MPharm Not offered in 2009-2010.

-195.54.3 The Degree of MSc Program Requirements Required courses depend on the area of specialization and the undergraduate background of the student; however, the MSc program normally consists of a minimum of $\star$ 12 and a thesis.
+205.55.3 The Degree of MSc Program Requirements Required courses depend on the area of specialization and the undergraduate background of the student; however, the MSc program normally consists of a minimum of \star 12 and a thesis.
 The degree specialization is in Pharmaceutical Sciences or Pharmacy Practice.
 There is no language requirement for the degree.
 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.
 Length of Program The time required to complete the MSc will vary with the individual candidate; however, a minimum of two years is normally required.
-195.54.4 The Degree of PhD Program Requirements The PhD program normally consists of $\star$ 12 and the preparation and defence of a thesis on an approved topic.
+205.55.4 The Degree of PhD Program Requirements The PhD program normally consists of ★12 and the preparation and defence of a thesis on an approved topic.
 The degree specialization is in Pharmaceutical Sciences or Pharmacy Practice.
 There is no language requirement for the degree.